 Being "financially healthy" doesn't necessarily mean being wealthy.
-Being financially healthy is having peace of mind, knowing your debt is under control, having savings in the bank for a rainy day, and spending money wisely in a way that is guilt-free.
+Instead, it's having peace of mind, knowing your debt is under control, having savings in the bank for a rainy day, and spending money wisely without guilt.

 Sometimes we wrongly assume that excessive debt and worry is just a way of life.
 About 15 years ago I attended my nephew's high school graduation, at which he was the student speaker.

 Next to speak was the principal, who preached to the graduates about how hard life would be after graduation, including taking on student loan debt, car payments, house payments, and "being buried in credit card debt."
 After I heard this, I wondered if I missed something!
 Did the principal say all the students would be in credit card debt?
 Yes, she did!
 I was astounded.

 The fact is this principal's defeatist assumption just isn't true.
-Currently, 40 percent of all credit card users nearly half-pay off their balance in full each month.
-Also, studies show that almost 70 percent of those who have experienced financial troubles eventually resolve their financial issues.
-And they actually become better money managers as a result.
+According to the Federal Reserve, 45 percent of all credit card users-nearly half-pay off their balance in full each month.

-These financially healthy people aren't necessarily any smarter or richer than you or I. So if you're not in that 40 percent category, take heart that you can be.
+These financially healthy people aren't necessarily any smarter or richer than you or I. So if you're not in that 45 percent category, take heart that you can be.